What are some good smartphone apps for recycling and sustainable living?

 Ecosia is based in Germany and their servers run on renewable power while the trees they plant can be found all around the world.
 Just by searching for answers you can remove carbon from the atmosphere.

 Maybe you have sensitive skin.
 Or you like good cosmetics.
 Then you need to Think Dirty.
-Or if you also want to consider the foods you eat, try Skin Deep as well.
-Download either app then use your smartphone to scan the product barcode.
+Download the app and use your smartphone to scan a product barcode.
 Up pops a breakdown of ingredients.
 You can learn more about the ingredients and if you see something you don’t like, now you have the tools to avoid it.

 Are you vegan or just interested in leading a more cruelty-free lifestyle?
 Or you’re just visiting and need to know the location of a well-regarded health food store.
 You’ll need to visit Happy Cow.
 It features reviews of vegan restaurants, guides to healthy vegetarian food, natural food stores, and even recipes.
 They have a smartphone app too.